 Over the years I’ve dabbled with the use of quite a few websites for music distribution.
+Websites are truly helpful in marketing so if you have a business, extend it online and get help from seo agency and WebDesign499.
 But the result of this is that my music is scattered all over the net… and it’s not all the same tracks either… a few tracks here, a few different tracks there… it’s a bit of a mess, really.

 So, I’m in the process of implementing a way of organising my music so it is a bit more centralised.
 This means I get to listen to a whole lot of my despairingly old tracks… some of which I hardly remember creating.
 There is something very self-serving about listening to your own music, but I barely remember these tracks, so it’s like listening for the first time again.
 It’s fun!